 If you are not awarded Federal Work-Study, you can consider employment under the Capitol Technology University Work-Study Program.
 Various campus departments provide funding for this program.
 Admitted students can contact the Office of Financial Aid for more information.
-Your employer decides the maximum hours you can work each week.
+By university policy no student may work more than 20 hours a week in a position designated for student employment, however your employer will determine the maximum hours available to you for work each week based on the needs of that department.